 This being our first Disney Cruise, and the first cruise altogether, there were a few things I was not prepared for.
 Pack sunscreen for the drill.
 Just saying.

 What I Was Not Prepared for On the Disney Cruise Line

 Mandatory Assembly Drill Time Length

 I honestly was not expecting the assembly drill to take as long as it did.
 It wasn’t a terribly long wait, but we stood in the direct sunlight for a bit.

-The Stateroom Bathrooms
+The Disney Cruise Line Stateroom Bathrooms

 The next room over is the shower with another sink and mirror.
 This was rather nice for when someone needed to shower or use the restroom and not feel cramped.

 I’ll say that I questioned the handlebar in the shower at first.
-A great safety measure for those who need assistance but I quickly realized it was for more than just that.
+A great safety measure for those who need assistance but I quickly realized it was far more than just that.